 - Read and sign the contract

 - Sit in an assigned seat

 - Sit facing the front and in silence

 - Place their equipment on their desk

+- Hand in their mobile phones to the lead staff member

 - Work in a calm and focused manor.

 - Be respectful to others in the Trinity Centre.

 - Work in silence and raise their hand for assistance.

 - Remain in their seat unless they have been given permission to move

-- Follow all instructions first time, every time
+Follow all instructions first time, every time